At least 31 feared dead near peak of Japanese volcano

 Hundreds of people, including children, were stranded on the mountain, a popular hiking site, after it erupted without warning on Saturday, sending ash pouring down the slope for more than 3 km (2 miles.)

-Most made their way down later on Saturday but about 40 spent the night near the 3,067 meter (10,062 feet) peak.
+Most made their way down later on Saturday but about 40 spent the night near the 3,067 metre (10,062 feet) peak.
 Some wrapped themselves in blankets and huddled in the basement of buildings.

 "The roof on the mountain lodge was destroyed by falling rock, so we had to take refuge below the building," one told NHK national television.
 "That's how bad it was."